The Bicategory of Lie Groupoids within Diffeological Groupoids: Introduction

 Diffeological groupoids and the application of diffeology to the study of Lie groupoids and Lie algebroids are current and important trends in geometry.
 They appear in work on general relativity \cite{BFW}, in which a diffeological groupoid describes the choices of embeddings of an initial space-like hypersurface in a lorentzian spacetime, up to a prescribed equivalence.
-They show up in the study of singular subalgebroids of Lie algebroids \cite{AZ}, and related, the holonomy and fundamental groupoids of a singular foliation \cite{GV}, both of which are connected to solutions to Lie's third problem for Lie algebroids.
-Diffeological groupoids have become crucial in the study of the ``higher geometric'' version of loop spaces: loop stacks; in \cite{RV2018}, the authors show that the stack $\Hom(\SS^1,\calX)$ is presentable by a diffeological groupoid, where $\calX$ is a differentiable stack.
-This result has been extended in \cite{RV2018-orbifold} to stacks $\Hom(M,\calX)$ where $M$ is a compact manifold.
-Yet another place diffeological groupoids appear is as inertia groupoids (see \cref{x:inertia groupoid}), which play an important role in the theory of Lie group actions and orbifolds.
+They show up in the study of singular subalgebroids of Lie algebroids \cite{AZ}, the integration of Lie algebroids \cite{villatoro:integrability}, and the holonomy and fundamental groupoids of a singular foliation \cite{GV}.
+Diffeological groupoids have become crucial in the study of the ``higher geometric'' version of loop spaces: loop stacks; in \cite{RV:loop}, the authors show that the stack $\Hom(\SS^1,\calX)$ is presentable by not just a diffeological groupoid, but a Fr\'echet-Lie groupoid, where $\calX$ is a differentiable stack.
+As Fr\'echet manifolds have been shown to form a full subcategory of the category of diffeological spaces \cite[Section 3]{losik}, here is an example (of many) where working in the diffeological category is very beneficial to infinite-dimensional differential geometry.
+In \cite{RV:orbifold}, the authors announce that they have extended the results of \cite{RV:loop} to stacks $\Hom(M,\calX)$ where $M$ is a compact manifold.
+Yet another place diffeological groupoids appear is as inertia groupoids, which play an important role in the K-theory and Chen-Ruan cohomology for orbifolds \cite{ALR}.